 Saving money for your retirement has no limits per se.
 But there are limits to maximise the tax advantages of saving in a SIPP.
 For example:

 Note: These figures represent your annual allowance for pension purposes.
-But, there is also a 'growth time allowance' set currently at £1m.
-This refers to the total tax-free amount you can save in a personal pension in your lifetime.
+Even so, there is also a 'growth time allowance' set currently at £1,055,000 million.
+It refers to the total tax-free amount you can save in a personal pension in your lifetime.

 The charges for SIPP portfolio and fund management differ across different providers.
 Beware, some can be very expensive.
 It depends on the quantity of investments held, their value, and how often you change them.
 These are indicative of typical charges for SIPP management: